acumberlander/ai-note-taking-app/README.md

 - Node.js with Express
 - TypeScript
-- PostgreSQL with pgvector extension (for semantic search)
+- PostgreSQL with pgvector extension (via Supabase)
 - OpenAI API (for embeddings, transcription, and content generation)
-- AWS SDK for storage
 - Multer for file uploads

 ### Frontend